Current Focus Issues

 Our UU Voices for Healthcare curriculum for congregational use addresses the health care crisis, proposed solutions, and the ethical questions we face.
 We support the implementation of the Affordable Care Act as well as those UUs who are championing a comprehensive single payer solution to the health care crisis.

-Priorities for education, action, and reflection are chosen every two years.
-The Board chooses priorities after consideration of the issue surveys from California Unitarian Universalists, interviews of clergy and lay leaders, and with consideration of both Unitarian Universalist Association (UUA) and Unitarian Universalist Service Committee (UUSC) priorities as well as opportunities for interfaith collaboration.
+Priorities for education, action, and reflection are chosen by the UULMCA Board of Trustees.
+They are informed by input from California Unitarian Universalist clergy and lay leaders, Unitarian Universalist Association (UUA) and Unitarian Universalist Service Committee (UUSC) priorities, and opportunities to partner with interfaith and secular allies.

 The UU Legislative Ministry has organized and incorporated a separate non-profit, the UU Legislative Ministry Action Network, California, 501 (c) 4 to which donations are not tax deductible.
 The UULM Action Network will focus on advocating for legislation that is consistent with Unitarian Universalist principles and values, and will coordinate UU action in Sacramento.